babadue/chrome_encryption/README.md

 A Chrome extension for encrypting Gmail email that utilizes both asymmetric encryption (RSA) and symmetric encryption (AES).

+As it turned out, this extension also works perfectly with Microsoft Edge without any modifications.

 ## Purposes:

 This project demonstrates an easy and practical approach to encrypting Gmail emails using RSA public/private keys and AES encryption methods.